tetyanaloskutova/remote-works/docs/architecture/translations.rst

 We've also set a ``translated`` property to an instance of ``TranslationProxy``.

-We will use ``ProductTranslation``  to store our translated properties, it requires two base fields:
+We will use ``SkillTranslation``  to store our translated properties, it requires two base fields:

 - ``language_code``
     A language code that this translation correlates to.